h2oai/tutorials/Driverless AI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 1. **MLI TS HELP**

     - **Help Panel**: This panel describes how to read and use the Time Series MLI page.
-    - **Hide Panel**: To hide Help Panel, click on Hide Panel
+    - **Hide Panel**: To hide Help Panel, click on *Hide Panel*
     - **Add Panel**:  add a new MLI Time Series panel.
-This allows you to compare different groups in the same model and also provides the flexibility to do a “side-by-side” comparison between different models.
+This allows you to compare different groups in the same model and also, provides the flexibility to do a “side-by-side” comparison between different models.
-    - **MLI TS Docs**: A link to the “Machine Learning Interpretability with Driverless AI” booklet.
+    - **MLI TS Docs**: A link to the following booklet: *Machine Learning Interpretability with Driverless AI*.

 2. **Time Series Model Interpretation**

     - **Download Logs**: Download a zip file of the logs that were generated during this interpretation
     - **Show Summary**: Button provides details about the experiment settings that were used
     - **Download Group Metrics** : Retrieve the averages of each group’s scorer, as well as each group’s sample size.
-    - **Experiment**: Return to Experiments page
+    - **Experiment**: Return to the Experiments page
     - **Input Box**: this box lists the ID of the current model.
 The ID value can be changed to view other models.
 This can be done by adding a panel and searching in the input box for the new ID.
     - **Time Series Plot**: If the test set includes actual results, then a time series plot will be displayed